OnurAydindag/Data-Analyst-Portfolio/README.md

-# 📊 Business Analyst Portfolio
+# 📊 Data Analyst Portfolio

 Hi!
-I'm Onur Aydındağ, an aspiring Business Analyst building skills in data analysis, visualization, and business intelligence.
+I'm Onur Aydındağ, an aspiring Data Analyst building skills in data analysis, visualization, and business intelligence.

 ## 🎯 About Me
-I'm on a journey to become a skilled Business Analyst, focusing on:
+I'm on a journey to become a skilled Data Analyst, focusing on:
 - Data cleaning and preparation
 - SQL for data querying
 - Python for data analysis